HwWobbe/WipHww/README.md

 # WipHww

+* Next task: apply SamTabH StackEdit inputs to a repoFile.
 * GistHw testing( Sync ... ) starting with a careful re-istallation of the deskTop version
 * review npm
 * consider scheduling MicroTasks via RnA, especially as work expands into Open Source technologies that can scale well